tacotranslate/js-package/readme.md

 }
 ```

-It is worth noting that strings are ran through [Isomporphic DOMPurify](https://www.npmjs.com/package/isomorphic-dompurify) before being rendered using `dangerouslySetInnerHTML`, a module that will prevent against XSS attacks within your strings.
+It is worth noting that strings are ran through [sanitize-html](https://www.npmjs.com/package/sanitize-html) before being rendered using `dangerouslySetInnerHTML`, a module that will prevent against XSS attacks within your strings.

 ### Opting out of translation